irenafeng/al-folio/_pages/about.md

 My primary research interests lie in the interplay between neurodevelopment and neurodegeneration, approaching this dynamic from a molecular and structural perspective.
 By exploring these processes as two sides of the same coin in the brain, I want to further study the mechanisms that define how they connect on a broader level to large-scale behaviors such as sleep.

-You can find my CV [here](https://bit.ly/irenafeng-CV), and my contact info below!
+You can find my CV above and [here](https://bit.ly/irenafeng-CV), and my contact info below!